frankverhoeven/fv-code-highlighter/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.0 =

+* New: Entirely rewritten parsing engine
+* New: Bash code highlighter
+* New: General highlighter that is used when a code type is not explicitly supported
+* Improvement: Performance enhancements
+* Improvement: Updated CSS keywords
+* Change: PHP code must start with a PHP tag (<?php, <?=) for the highlighter to work correctly
+* Fix: Various highlighter fixes

 = 1.9.1 =